-- 7.2 Written feedback can be submitted via email to ais.af@defence.gov.au or using the online General Customer Feedback survey available on the AIS-AF website (DRN only). - 7.3 All e-mail requests are to be forwarded to ais.af@defence.gov.au and marked for the attention of the relevant appointment. - 7.4 All urgent after-hours requests are to be directed to the duty officer +61 412 814 225.
-As AIS-AF does not maintain a formal after-hours capability, the majority of requests will be dealt with on the next working day.
-Urgent operational matters will be dealt with in as timely a manner as possible.
+- 7.1 Queries about documentation and general feedback to AIS-AF can be submitted via email to ais.af@defence.gov.au or using the online general customer feedback survey available on the AIS-AF website - 7.2 All urgent after hours requests are to be directed to the duty officer on +61 412 814 225.
+As AIS-AF does not maintain a formal after hours capability, requests will be actioned as soon as possible on the next working day.